 K_01: At the start of the game, each player places a SYMBOL card of their choice in front of them.

-As the game progresses, players will complete their DREAM, respecting magic codes and group associations.
+As the game progresses, players complete their DREAM while respecting magic codes and group associations.

-They can also form a DREAM from the cards accumulated in their hands and reveal it by laying it down at the last moment.
-Then draw 5 more cards from the SOURCE PILE.
+They may also form a DREAM from the cards accumulated in their hands and reveal it by laying it down at the last moment.
+They then draw 5 more cards from the SOURCE PILE.

 K_02: A player may place more than one SYMBOL card at a time in their DREAM.